carlovaccarini/etl_scrutini2016/README.md

 It was the result of the noteebook cleaned by the analysis code lines.
 This script produce 2 files:
 1. <input_filename>-aggregated.csv: data are purged by dirty data with the above features.
 2. withRecovery_<input_filename>-aggregated.csv: the dataset used in the previous file is enriched with dirty data recovered.
-The recovery function cleans digits from chars, re-compute the number of ELETTORI or VOTANTI, in the small cities, by the trend in the Province.
+The recovery function cleans digits from chars, re-compute the number of ELETTORI or VOTANTI, in the small towns, by the trend in the Province.

 # Kafka_Scrutini.py
 The python script include confluent-kafka-python library to instantiate a Producer and a Consumer.